December 17, 2021

 - Working capital (advertising, salaries, rent, utilities, etc)

-In this video I will show you how to enter your startup costs into our dental office financial model template.
+I will show you how to enter in your dental practice startup costs into our financial model in this 4 minute video.

 How much revenue can a dental office with one dentist generate?